antimatter-studios/docker-dev-tools/README.md

 ./bin/ddt setup install
 ```

-This will configure your shells '$PATH' environment variable with the `<path>` given.
+This will configure your shells '$PATH' environment variable, this will make the `ddt` command
+available in any terminal automatically.

 After this process is complete, a new file `.ddt-system.json` will be written to
 your $HOME directory.